Have you ever peed during a workout?

 In a YouTube video, Rory McKerman discusses what he refers to as “exercise-induced urinary leakage,” also known as stress urinary incontinence (SUI).
 The athlete and CrossFit Games host interviews women competing in the Central East Regional CrossFit Games, asking them if they pee during CrossFit.
 Almost every woman in the video says they do pee during workouts, particularly during double unders (a jump rope technique) and box jumps.
 One of the women he interviews is a gynecologist and says that we need to “invent something to help these women.”

 The video hit a chord with women worldwide.
 Finally, someone was recognizing that SUI was a real issue affecting millions of women.
 But the video sparked a huge online backlash, and even though it got the conversation started, it also got a lot wrong.

-Why women aren’t seeking treatment for exercise-induced incontinence
+Why women aren’t seeking treatment for bladder leakage during exercise

 In her blog post, physical therapist Tracy Sher applauds the video for bringing awareness to SUI but emphasizes that bladder leakage during exercise is not normal.
 She expresses concern that a medical condition has become “a goal to achieve as a marker of intensity.”

 Another blogger and physical therapist, Julie Weiebe, created a survey in response to the video.
 She found that about 60% of her respondents leaked urine during exercise, but only 13% sought treatment.
 In contrast, about 65% of individuals who experience joint pain sought treatment.
 Despite the low percentage of women who sought treatment, only about 4% of individuals actually thought leaking during exercise was normal, and 80% were interested in integrating pelvic floor exercises into their workouts.